teunisvdh/ProjectApp/REPORT.md

 - The planning was to include a login screen with Firebase and storing all data on Firebase.
 Someone advised me to use SharedPreferences instead, because it is much easier to use.
 - I also added a ChannelItem and ChannelAdapter to show the user wich channels will be used to retrieve videos from.
 - The last important change I made is that the app can be used for all moments instead of just traveling.
 This is because I found out that I wanted to use the app more often not traveling than traveling.

+## Future work
+- If I had more time to work on the app I would have used a google login.
+This allows the user to include his favourite channels and will assure that a video will be added to the history.
+- I would also have used a better API-query for retrieving the channels.
+Although the preference language is set on English, sometimes channels using other foreign languages will be retrieved.